json420/dbase32/doc/index.rst

 The :mod:`dbase32` package provides a Python3 implementation of the encoding, with both a high-performance C extension and a pure-Python fallback.
-The C versions are automatically selected when available.
+The C version is automatically selected when available.

 Example usage: